ISteve

-iSteve is a 2013 parody film released on April 17, 2013 by producer Funny or Die, marking their first full-length movie.
+iSteve is a 2013 American biographical parody film released on April 17, 2013 by producer Funny or Die, marking their first full-length movie.
 It claims to be the first biopic on the life of Steve Jobs after his death.
 The film stars Justin Long, who had previously starred in Apple's Get a Mac ad campaign, as Jobs and Jorge Garcia as Steve Wozniak.
 The film was written in three days and shot in five by Ryan Perez, a former Saturday Night Live writer.